8-Ball Pool Rules and Terms | Blatt Billiards

 Object Balls

 The object balls are the pool balls you are attempting to pocket.
+Each player’s object balls are either solid or striped, determining their target group throughout the game.

 Bridge